 I always feel uncomfortable in my throat.
 This is since last few years my voice is gradually breaking n i fell very heavy in my neck .

 Like the answers?
-Chat privately for 24 hours with the doctor of your choice
+Chat privately with the doctor of your choice

 Flag this answer